A Pathway to End the Medical Harvest of Horseshoe Crabs

 The good news is that several companies now offer synthetic alternatives that are equally effective at detecting contamination and are manufactured without exploiting horseshoe crabs.
 Industry has been slow to adopt these alternatives, partly because, under the current regulatory framework, companies have to jump through extra hoops to use them.
 There is no reason the synthetic alternatives should be harder to use—many other countries have already approved them, and one U.S. company (Eli Lilly) has done the extra work to begin using them, demonstrating that they are safe and viable.

-The USP should swiftly finalize its proposal and remove the unnecessary barriers to using the synthetic alternatives.
-It’s a critical step toward restoring the Atlantic coast as an abundant stopover site for red knots and other migratory birds as they fly across the globe.
+USP’s decision is a critical step toward restoring the Atlantic coast as an abundant stopover site for red knots and other migratory birds as they fly across the globe.
 With a little help, horseshoe crabs can keep emerging from the ocean every spring and continue their ancient ritual for many years to come.

 A senior attorney with the Biodiversity Defense Program, Ben's work ranges from protecting migratory shorebirds at Delaware Bay to safeguarding mature and old-growth forests on federal lands nationwide.